 One of my goals this year is to incorporate more technology into my classroom and my teaching.
-Some of my tech teach posts talk about how teachers can use technology for resources.
-But to take the learning further, I wanted to incorporate technology into the student’s learning and get their eager little hands on the technology.
+However, I also want to incorporate technology into the students’ learning and get their eager little hands on the technology, too.

 Our district is so fortunate.
 Each elementary art room has a set of digital cameras for student use.
 Please don’t shout or throw things at the screen!
 I know we are lucky!!